Skip to content

 You also get updated results whenever there’s new research.
 Most importantly, several of 23andme’s reports are FDA-approved.
 SelfDecode has none.

-But if you already have raw DNA data from a supported company, SelfDecode’s yearly subscription is an affordable option for $97.
+However, if you already have raw DNA data from a supported company, SelfDecode’s yearly subscription is an affordable option for $99.
 You can also choose to pay-per-report and only get insights that matter most for your health.
+If you are mostly trying to compare price tiers across consumer DNA services, our guide to how DNA testing costs compare is the better side-by-side reference.

 Read our 23andMe review.